Father of July 4th parade shooting suspect pleads guilty to misdemeanors linked to son's gun license

 WAUKEGAN, Ill.
 (AP) — The father of a man charged in a deadly Fourth of July parade shooting in suburban Chicago pleaded guilty to seven misdemeanors Monday in a case that centered on how his son obtained a gun license.

-Robert Crimo Jr. entered the plea as his trial was about to start in Lake County court, in Waukegan, Illinois, and was immediately sentenced by Judge George Strickland to 60 days in jail, starting next week.
+Robert Crimo Jr. entered the plea as his trial was about to start in Lake County court, in Waukegan, Illinois.
+He was immediately sentenced by Judge George Strickland to 60 days in jail, starting next week, and 100 hours of community service.

-He had been charged with and pleaded not guilty to seven counts of reckless conduct — one for each person his son, Robert Crimo III, is accused of killing in Highland Park on Independence Day last year.
+Crimo Jr. had been charged with seven felony counts of reckless conduct — one for each person his son, Robert Crimo III, is accused of killing in Highland Park on Independence Day 2022.

-In 2019, at age 19, Crimo III was too young to apply for his own gun license, but he could apply with the sponsorship of a parent or guardian.
-His father sponsored his application, even though just months earlier a relative reported to police that Crimo III had a collection of knives and had threatened to “kill everyone.”
+In 2019, at age 19, Crimo III was too young to seek his own gun license, but he could apply with the sponsorship of a parent or guardian.
+His father agreed, even though just months earlier a relative reported to police that Crimo III had a collection of knives and had threatened to “kill everyone.”

-Crimo Jr.'s attorney, George Gomez, had called the felony charges, which can carry a prison term of up to three years, “baseless and unprecedented.”
+State's Attorney Eric Rinehart told the judge that Crimo Jr. also was aware that his son had expressed suicidal thoughts.

+“It was 2 1/2 years later,” the prosecutor told reporters, referring to the time between the gun application and the mass shooting, “but he was still reckless — he was criminally reckless — the moment he submitted that affidavit.”

 Anti-gun violence advocates say they are encouraged that police and prosecutors are investigating anyone who may have contributed to the attack.
 But legal experts say criminal liability can be hard to prove against a shooter's parent or guardian.
 More often, they face civil lawsuits where legal standards of proof are less stringent.

+“Any parent who is reckless in these decisions isn't going to have any idea when that ticking time bomb will go off. ...
+This was a matter of years, and we have held him responsible, even over that period of years," Rinehart said of Crimo Jr.

-In Illinois, Crimo III faces 21 first-degree murder counts, 48 counts of attempted murder and 48 counts of aggravated battery.
+Crimo III, meanwhile, still faces 21 first-degree murder counts, 48 counts of attempted murder and 48 counts of aggravated battery.
 Prosecutors say he admitted he was the gunman when he was arrested hours after the shooting in Highland Park.
 No trial date has been set.

 Savage is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.